yasas1/SmarTID_APP/README.md

 # SmarTID_APP
-Sales and Smart Distributing App for Field Sales Executive in a Telecommunication Agency

 Smart Distribution System For a Telecommunication Agency

-◎ This project is an Automate distribution system for a Telecommunication agency.
+This project is an Automate distribution system for a Telecommunication agency.

 ◎ Main facilities of this system includes,